dragonnodejs/angularjs-skeleton/README.md

 - Git commit/push into the master after changes

 ## Production
-- Set environment variable "NODE_ENV" to "production" to enable cache for swig templates and language data
+- Set environment variable "NODE_ENV" to "production" to enable cache for swig templates

 ## Try it online
 http://angularjs-skeleton.herokuapp.com